KESE-LD: Analog-to-digital conversion

-In September 2006, KESE-LP was identified as a singleton applicant for a companion digital LPTV signal on UHF channel 40.
-A singleton applicant is one whose application for a construction permit has no competition from nearby applications on the same or adjacent channels.
+In September 2006, KESE-LP was identified as a singleton applicant for a companion digital LPTV signal on UHF Channel 40.
+A singleton applicant was one whose application for a construction permit had no competition from nearby applications on the same or adjacent channels.
 As a singleton applicant, the station is likely to be granted a construction permit.
 Currently, KESE-LP can be seen (in 1080i full high definition) on KECY's digital subchannel 9.4, a full power station.

 On April 19, 2021, KESE-LP was licensed for digital operation on channel 35, changing its call sign to KESE-LD.